4.1 Configuring Observability Sources

 Choose an Aggregation from the dropdown based on your requirements.

-To add new fields, click on the + button.
+To add a new Aggregation, click on the + button.

 Group By (Optional)